Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/gdpr/index.md

 ## Creation of GDPR Request

-In order to create a GDPR request, open the GDPR page (see sec, 3.2.5) and follow the steps below:
+In order to create a GDPR request, open the GDPR page (see sec. ) and follow the steps below:

-1. Click on the + GDPR REQUEST button as it is shown in Figure 268.
-The Create GDPR Request form appears that is shown in Figure 269
+1. Click on + GDPR REQUEST (see Figure ) to open the Create GDPR Request form (see Figure )
-2. Click on the Patient ID label as it is shown in Figure 270.
-A dropdown menu appears, select a value
+2. Click on Patient ID, select a value from the menu (see Figure )
-3. Click on the Category label as it is shown in Figure 271.
-A dropdown menu appears, select a value
+3. Click on Category, select a value from the menu (Figure )
-4. Click on the About label as it is shown in Figure 272.
-A dropdown menu appears, select a value
+4. Click on About, select a value from the menu (see Figure )
-5. Click on the Inform label as it is shown in Figure 273.
-A dropdown menu appears, select a value
+5. Click on Inform, select a value from the menu (see Figure )
 6. If necessary, type a description in the field Description
-7. Click on the SAVE button as it is shown in Figure 274.
+7. Click on SAVE (see Figure ).

 The new GDPR request appears as a new record in the GDPR Requests tab, click on SHOW to visualize it.